How to watch a rare total solar eclipse across eastern Canada this year

 "The skies will go dark, stars will appear (if it is clear weather) and an area around the sun called the corona (normally washed out by the rest of the suns light) becomes visible," Hyde, who is also the director of the Allan I Carswell Observatory in Toronto, explained.
 "It is a striking sight and I'm certainly hoping to travel and see it."

-This map shows the path of totality of the April 8, 2024 solar eclipse.
+This map shows the path of totality for the April 8, 2024 solar eclipse.
 (Michael Zeiler/GreatAmericanEclipse.com)

 About 100 km wide, the April eclipse's path of totality will stretch northeast across the continent from Mazatlan on Mexico's Pacific coast and then through U.S. cities such as Dallas, Little Rock, Indianapolis, Cleveland and Buffalo.